Tycro-Games/tycro-games.github.io/_projects/Y2-blockB.md

 priority_engine: 6
 ---

+## 📂 Source Code

+Unfortunately, due to NDA restrictions, I am unable to share the full codebase.

 ## 🛠️ Skills and Technologies

 - **Custom Educational Engine**: Developed using the Bee engine, a proprietary tool used at Breda University of Applied Sciences for the CMGT programming track.